phapdn/NTT-CKKS/README.md

 # NTT-CKKS
-NTT for CKKS-based HE scheme
+- In-place NTT architecture for CKKS-based FHE

+- The "define.v" lists prime moduli for the proposed NTT architecture.